Network Topology «Prev Next»

 4. Naming and Resolution

-NAMES.DIRECTORY_PATH = (TNSNAMES, HOSTNAME)
+NAMES.DIRECTORY_PATH = (TNSNAMES, EZCONNECT)

 • SQLNET.INBOUND_CONNECT_TIMEOUT: Defines the timeout period for inbound connections, ensuring that clients do not hang while trying to connect to the server.
+In shared servers, this helps manage dispatcher queues during high load.

 SQLNET.INBOUND_CONNECT_TIMEOUT = 60